agnelx/Exec2_BDD_Framework/README.md

 	![alt text](Report.png)

 ***Explanation on test Automation Suite:***
- Can be explained separated in a call or can share a document with details if required.
+ Can be explained seperately in a call or can share a document with details if required.

  ** **Author** **
  Agnel Leon